nikitavoloboev/data/productivity/flow/Rules.md

 - Describe links on the same line with `-` separator (if needs more description, then sub dash)
 - Don't repeat myself or anyone else
 	- if something has already been said either by me or someone else, link to it
+- Interlink entries between each other often within wiki where necessary
+	- don't over do it

 ## Git
 - Do atomic commits and write proper appropriate commit messages